As a designated Magnet hospital, Huntington Hospital is a recognized leader

 in nursing excellence.
 Every day, our nurses go above and beyond for our

 patients, and we are proud to recognize them for their efforts.
 Huntington

-Hospital’s March DAISY Award winner, Mariya Ransom, RM, labor and
+Hospital’s March DAISY Award winner, Mariya Ransom, RN, labor and

 delivery, was nominated by a patient who wrote the following:

 During my stay on labor and delivery, I received care from more nurses